amethyst/website/src/posts/twia-9.md

 We have halted the *This Week in Amethyst* due to some slow progress and not having much to show.
 We will move to a more monthly basis now as more pieces are coming into place.

-With that out of the way.
-What have we been up too in the past few months?
+With that out of the way, what have we been up too in the past few months?
 Well, a lot.
 The most notable thing is that we finally have a few working examples including a version of [pong](https://github.com/amethyst/amethyst/tree/develop/examples/04_pong).

 ## What's cooking on develop?